-The members of the audit committee are Steve Saviuk, Michael Wells and Vincent Hogue.
-Mr. Wells and Mr. Hogue are considered to be "independent" within the meaning of NI 52-110.
+The members of the audit committee are Michel Trudeau, Michael Wells and Vincent Hogue.
+Mr. Trudeau, Mr. Wells and Mr. Hogue are considered to be "independent" within the meaning of NI 52-110.
 Each member of the committee is financially literate within the meaning of NI 52-110 - Audit Committees.
 They are able to assess the general application of the accounting principles in connection with the preparation of financial statements and the accounting for estimates, accruals and reserves as well as having an understanding of internal controls and procedures for financial reporting.

-Mr. Saviuk holds a degree in Commerce and has training and professional experience in accounting.
-He has extensive experience in analyzing financial statements as director and officer of various public companies, including Manitex.
+Mr. Trudeau is the chair of the audit committee.
+Mr. Trudeau holds a degree in Commerce and an MBA in Finance and has extensive experience in analyzing financial statements as director and officer of various public companies, including Laurentian Bank of Canada.